asahaman/TREXvis/README.md

 `perl TREX_pairwise_predictor.pl training_data.arff testing_data.arff X,Y`

 where X,Y indicate the predictors’ numbers that are excluded and separated by comma as a delimiter.
+Visualization of the resulting ΔU matrix is performed using *visualize_deltaU.R* which uses a modified version of the *heatmap.2* function (modified version stored as *heatmap_3.R* in this repository) from gplots package in R.